What We Believe

 We are committed to home and family as set forth in Holy Scripture.
 God has ordained and created marriage to exist between one man and one woman, with absolute marital fidelity.
 The Bible sets forth specific home and family values, which include the distinct roles of husbands and wives, fathers and mothers, and children.
 It is our firm conviction that we uphold the dignity of each individual as we embrace the unchanging and longstanding principles of scriptural truth (Genesis 1:27-28, Genesis 2:18-24, Matthew 19:4-9, Mark 10:5-9, Ephesians 5:31-33).

-By God’s grace, we the members of New Monmouth Baptist Church, will worship God, serve others, share the Good News about Jesus Christ, and help each other realize His abundant life.
+By God’s grace, we, the members of New Monmouth Baptist Church, will worship God, serve others, share the good news about Jesus Christ, and help each other become disciples, as we experience His abundant life.
 Our special aim is to show God’s love by caring for individuals.